Reminder, Bison Are Wild Animals

 Tallgrass Prairie National Preserve was established in 1996.
 It is the only unit of the National Park System dedicated to the rich natural and cultural history of the tallgrass prairie ecosystem.
 This 10,894 acre portion of the once vast tallgrass prairie is being preserved as a critical resource for the benefit, education, and enjoyment of this and future generations.
 It is a unique private/public partnership between the National Park Service (the primary land manager) and The Nature Conservancy (the primary landowner).

 In prehistory, what is now a sea of grass, was once a shallow sea of water.
 Two hundred to 300 million years ago the gray and white rock limestone and steel tough chert commonly called "flint" began to form from this Permian Sea floor and the famous Flint Hills geology.
 The result was shallow, rocky land considered unsuitable for plowing but excellent for pasture.
 The natural prairie cycle of weather, wildfires, and animal grazing -- once bison, now cattle -- has sustained the tallgrass prairie and its diverse plant and animal species ever since.

 The National Park Service's Heartland Network Inventory and Monitoring Program and others have gathered baseline data on plant and animal communities on the preserve.
 Click on the hyperlink above to learn more about this program and its importance to the health of the prairie community.

-In 2010 the preserve held its second annual Marvin Schwilling Memorial Butterfly Count.
+The preserve holds an annual Marvin Schwilling Memorial Butterfly Count.
 See the results.